 Help is available from all three levels of government for businesses, employers and employees affected by coronavirus.
 This information is updated regularly.

-Beware of business scams
+Current COVID-19 business scams

 Unfortunately, scammers are taking advantage of the spread of coronavirus to exploit and play on the fears of consumers and businesses across Australia.
 Scams include impersonating government authorities and legitimate traders, using fake emails or text messages to try and obtain personal data, and investment scams.